tweneboah/100-Days-Of-Coding/README.md

-## 100 Days Of Codding
+## 100 Days Of Coding
-My dtermination proves that if I constantly code with passion for the next 100 days I will be a Titan in codding
+My determination proves that if I constantly code with passion for the next 100 days I will be a Titan in coding

 ![](images/js.jpg)